 WordPress is extendable by deploying plugins and themes

 Most people using WordPress are not programmers or even experienced website developers.
 Many WordPress website owners start using WordPress without any prior experience building websites.
 There are literally thousands of free plugins and themes that can be used to create a professional looking and behaving site for little out of pocket expense.
 These plugins can add enormous flexibility and functionality to your site.
 Many of the themes are responsive so you don’t have to worry about being mobile friendly.

 WordPress integrates with many popular 3rd party platforms

 WordPress integrates with some of the most powerful platforms available to give your business the resources it needs to operate online.
 If you want to include automated email campaigns with your lead capture strategy you can integrate with a service like Aweber or MailChimp.
 WordPress can also work with some of the most popular payment gateways in the world like PayPal and Stripe.

 WordPress is very scalable

-WordPress platform offers flexibility and scalability.
-WordPress as a content platform allows you to set various user status so multiple people can contribute posts while you maintain complete control over the publishing of final content.
+The platform offers flexibility and scalability.
+As a content management platform this allows you to set various user status so multiple people can contribute posts while you maintain complete control over the publishing of final content.
 This makes managing content and version control much more efficient as a website grows.
 With its multi-site capability and theme-based structure, you can scale and replicate similar sites within a matter of days with a fraction of the initial investment.
 Did you know that Time.com, Forbes.com, and CNN run on WordPress platform?
 How about large sites with millions of view a day, such as Mashable and TechCrunch?
 Check out these top 125+ sites all dominating the web with WordPress.